-The U.S. Fish and Wildlife Service manages a 24,700-acre refuge on the park's southeastern border; it serves as the annual winter range for 5,000 to 10,000 elk.
+The U.S. Fish and Wildlife Service manages a 23,754-acre refuge on the park's southeastern border; it serves as the annual winter range for 5,000 to 10,000 elk.
 As winter encroaches on the high plateaus and mountains of the Yellowstone ecosystem, the elk start migrating toward their critical winter range.
 At the end of the winter season, local Boy Scout troops gather at the Elkfest and auction off the elk antlers that are naturally shed every spring, donating 80 percent of their profits to buy supplemental winter feed for the elk.
 The top buyers usually come from Asia, where antlers are considered to have medicinal value.
-For information, please call (307) 733-9212 or visit their website at fws.gov/refuge/national-elk.
+For information, please call (307) 733-9212 or write to the Refuge Manager, National Elk Refuge, P.O.
+Box 510, Jackson, WY 83001.